-During the year 1570, Philip II, due to his sympathy and fondness for horses, decided to create the building project where he considered the Spanish thoroughbred colts would be developed, providing the construction of the Royal Horses in the Solars of Alcazar.
+During the year 1570, Philip II, due to his sympathy and fondness for horses, decided to create the building project where he considered the Spanish thoroughbred colts would be developed, providing the construction of the Royal Stables in the Solars of Alcazar.

 The king found an ideal place for the breeding of pure horses that were at the exclusive service of the monarchy, giving rise through genetic crossings to the breed that is currently known as the Andalusian horse or spanish thoroughbred.
 It is one of the monuments that attracts visitors most to the city, giving it renown and cultural prestige to Cordoba, favoring the economy by the full functioning of the building, receiving numerous tourists during the different seasons of the year.